Kagamma/evil-script/docs/syntax.md

 The virtual machine is stack-based, with super instructions to speed up certain operations.

-The virtual machine is capabled of perform multi-threading without the existence of a global lock (GIL), which mean threads can be scheduled concurrently.
-There's no hand holding and users are responsible for the safety of the code.
+The virtual machine is capable of performing multi-threading without a global interpreter lock (GIL), allowing threads to be scheduled in parallel.
+There is no hand-holding, and users are responsible for ensuring code correctness.

-Thread shares the same global storage with the main instance while having it's own stack.
+Threads and coroutines share the same global storage as the main instance while each maintains its own stack.

 Both the global storage and the stack are one-dimensional array.
 This ensures fast access to both global and local variables.